DHTMLX/docs-booking/docs/guides/configuration.md

                 days: [2, 5],
             },
             {
-                //this rule is applied to days 3 and 4 (Wed and Thu) and exact date
+                //this rule is applied to days 3 and 4 (Wednesdays and Thursdays) and exact date
                 from: 18,
                 to: 20,
                 size: 45,
                 gap: 20,
-                days: [1, 3],
+                days: [3, 4],
                 dates: [ 1683234000000 ] // exact upcoming date (May 5, 2023, Friday)
             },
         ],